tribute to a friend

 It wouldn't be until winter of 2025 that I would see him again.
 But it was under devastating circumstances.
 My friend's partner had passed away.
 I drove back to that city for the funeral.

-In the evening, I nervously walked up to my friend's brother, unsure if he would remember me.
-He not only did, he remembered the comic.
+In the evening, I approached my friend's brother, unsure if he would remember me.
+He not only did, he remembered my graphic novel.
 I told him it was finished.
 He said I'll have to send him one, but I was already a step ahead.
 I assumed he would be at the funeral, so I packed it in my purse and gave it to him on the spot.
 He was pleasantly surprised and super thankful.
 We had a deep chat about the loss, about my friend, about how fucked this whole situation was.
 I was just really glad that he was there for her.

 Only a few short months later, he wouldn't be.
 He didn't want to be here anymore.